Futures rise as growth stocks bounce, economic data eyed

 At 7:06 a.m.
 ET, Dow e-minis were up 77 points, or 0.23%, S&P 500 e-minis were up 14 points, or 0.34%, and Nasdaq 100 e-minis were up 68.75 points, or 0.51%.

-Ride-hailing company Lyft Inc (LYFT.O) rose 5.9% after it surprised Wall Street with significantly lower losses than expected. read more
+Ride-hailing company Lyft Inc rose 5.9% after it surprised Wall Street with significantly lower losses than expected.

-Rival Uber Technologies Inc (UBER.N) is set to report earnings after markets close on Wednesday.
+Rival Uber Technologies Inc is set to report earnings after markets close on Wednesday.

-T-Mobile US Inc (TMUS.O) gained 2.4% as it raised its full-year postpaid subscriber net additions forecast. read more
+T-Mobile US Inc gained 2.4% as it raised its full-year postpaid subscriber net additions forecast.

 Our Standards: The Thomson Reuters Trust Principles.